keepthrifty/keepthrifty.github.io/_posts/2016-08-20-indecent-financial-exposure.md

 So, while it was high in the last year, this should be significantly lower for future years.

-We've been going strong with just one car - only a handful of times that I had to take an Uber but it was still _significantly_ cheaper than owning a second car!
+We've been going strong with just one car - only a handful of times that I had to [take an Uber][uber-link] but it was still _significantly_ cheaper than owning a second car!

 ### Charity: $8,747.86 ($729 per month) ##